-All students will be required to complete a criminal background check upon formal acceptance in an Health Sciences program.
-The results of the background check will be forwarded to the Clinical Affiliations Specialist at Vol State.
-Please take a look at our Background Check Requirements and steps on how to get your results submitted.
+All students will be required to complete a criminal background check upon formal acceptance into a Health Sciences program.
+The results of the background check will be forwarded to the administrative staff at Vol State.
+Please review our Background Check Requirements and steps on how to get your results submitted.
 More than one background check may be required.

-Students seeking enrollment in the Health Sciences Programs requiring participation in clinical training in area hospitals and related clinics must provide evidence of having passed a 10-panel urine drug screen prior to official acceptance/enrollment in the Program.
+Students seeking enrollment in the Health Sciences Programs requiring participation in clinical training in area hospitals and related clinics must provide evidence of having passed a 10-panel urine drug screen prior to participating in clinical or practicum experiences.
 Find out more information about the screening procedures and locations.
 More than one drug screen may be required.

 All students are required to complete and provide documentation of various types of vaccinations, immunizations, and medical tests in order to fully participate in clinical or practicum experiences.
 These may include, but are not limited to, tuberculin (TB) skin tests, Hepatitis B, varicella, influenza, and COVID-19 vaccinations.
 Refer to the desired program of study for specific details.

 The Division also offers a variety of professional advancement opportunities beyond degree/certificate programs.
 These include training in Coding/Reimbursement and Advanced Practitioner in Respiratory Care.

 Since the Health Sciences programs do not follow the standard academic calendar, it is recommended that you attend an open advising session or call/email the appropriate program personnel.
 It is also recommended that you read over the information that is posted for the program(s) that you are applying for.